dvhar/rog/README.md

 # rog

-Halfway between `tail -f` and `lnav`.
 A log reader for filtering, monitoring, and serving log data.
+Somewhere between tail -f and lnav.

 ## Modes